Integralist/integralist.co.uk/content/posts/statistics-basics.md

 So in this scenario you sum 20 and 21 (`20+21 = 41`) and divide the result by two (`41/2 = 20.5`).
 Meaning the median of the above dataset is `20.5`.

+> [!NOTE]
-> Note: what you'll typically find is that if the data is _symmetrical_ then the mean and the median will result in the same value.
+> what you'll typically find is that if the data is _symmetrical_ then the mean and the median will result in the same value.

 But what happens if a dataset has multiple clusters of values, so for example the dataset includes values that are at both low and high ends?